 Annihilation is a rare film, and Alex Garland is a rare writer/director (not forgetting the source material’s author in Annihilation’s case; Jeff VanderMeer).
 He is the only person I can think of that has captured the sci-fi trends that Hollywood has missed in the last 20 years.

 It’s happened.
 Hollywood have finally got their hands all over the manga holy grail; Mamoru Oshii’s classic, Ghost In The Shell.
 It’s actually not that bad…

-2015 and 2016 were years of blockbusters not delivering on promises showcased in their trailers, or they desperately revealed their trump card to get people on cinema seats (we’re looking at you, Terminator Genisys).
+2015 and 2016 were years of blockbusters not delivering on the promises showcased in their trailers, or they desperately revealed their trump card just to get people on cinema seats (we’re looking at you, Terminator Genisys).
 The first half of 2017 looks promising.
-Let’s hope that the studio executives don’t have final cut on the trailers!
+Let’s hope that the studio executives don’t have final cut on the trailers this year!

 Amongst Rogue One’s gritty and war-torn tone and visuals, it kept an ecstatic grin across my face for the entire 134 minute run time.
 There were moments of shock, humour and suspense throughout.
 Even knowing the story’s outcome before buying my tickets, the was enough going on around this to keep the audience entertained and begging for more.
 Rogue One may have just become my favourite Star Wars film….